Learn How to Start an Essay In Simple Steps

 An essay hook is an opening statement that strives to grab people’s interest and attention.
 Always start an essay introduction with a hook to make your essay appealing.

-There are different types of hooks that can be used in your introduction paragraph to make your essay readable like:
+Here are different types of hooks that can be used in your introduction paragraph:

 - Rhetorical Questions

 What hook to use in your essay totally depends on the topic of your essay.
 If addressing a serious and sad issue do not use a casual or funny statement.
 Likewise, if your topic is casual and humorous try to open your essay lightly and casually.

 You can also go through an interesting hook example and learn how to start a paragraph with interesting hooks.

 As mentioned earlier, hooks and opening statements can be of multiple types and can be used according to the topic of your essay.
 Start your essay using these hooks and openers to make your essay leave a lasting impression on your readers.